-A free informational webinar on Driver's License Issues in Kansas will be held July 21, 2020, from noon to 1 p.m.!
+An informational webinar on Driver's License Issues in Kansas was held July 21, 2020.
+Here are the slides of the presentation .

 Updated numbers from the Kansas Department of Revenue show that more than 213,000 Kansans have suspended licenses, about half of them from Sedgwick County and the City of Wichita.
 Around 71% of these suspensions are a direct result of unpaid fines and court fees.
 In some situations, drivers with suspended licenses are able to apply for a restricted license.
 A restricted license allows a person to drive:

 - To and from drug or alcohol counseling

 - To and from an appointment with a healthcare provider or during a medical emergency